SchunterKino/FlyerTools/README.md

 # Flyer Tools

-Generate SVG flyers with python using inkscape effects.
+Generate SVG flyers by transforming a template.